2017 Northern Ireland Assembly election: Aftermath

 On 18 October the Northern Ireland Secretary Karen Bradley introduced the Northern Ireland (Executive Formation and Exercise of Functions) Bill, removing the time frame of an Assembly election until 26 March 2019, which could be replaced by a later date by the Northern Ireland Secretary for once only, and during which the Northern Ireland Executive could be formed at any time, enabling civil servants to take a certain degree of departmental decisions that would be in public interest, and also allowing Ministers of the Crown to have several Northern Ireland appointments.
-The Bill's third reading was passed in the House of Commons and in the House of Lords on 24 and 30 October respectively.
-The Bill became the Northern Ireland (Executive Formation and Exercise of Functions) Act 2018 and came into effect after it received Royal Assent and was passed on 1 November.
+The bill's third reading was passed in the House of Commons and in the House of Lords on 24 and 30 October respectively.
+The bill became the Northern Ireland (Executive Formation and Exercise of Functions) Act 2018 (c.
+28) and came into effect after it received royal assent and was passed on 1 November.

 During a question period to the Northern Ireland Secretary on 31 October, Karen Bradley announced that she would hold a meeting in Belfast the following day with the main parties regarding the implementation of the Bill (which was not an Act yet on that day) and next steps towards the restoration of the devolution and that she would fly to Dublin alongside Theresa May's de facto deputy David Lidington to hold an inter-governmental conference with the Irish Government.
 No deal was reached at that time.

 On 24 July 2019, the Northern Ireland (Executive Formation etc) Act 2019 further extended the deadline for formation of an executive to 13 January 2020.
 It also introduced measures requiring the Secretary of State to liberalize abortion law and provisionally legalize same-sex marriage.
 (Both marriage and health are devolved matters, but legislating on these contentious issues was hampered by the lack of a functioning legislature.
 In relation to abortion, Westminster had a responsibility to act as NI law had been ruled by the European Court of Human Rights to be in breach of human rights, which are a reserved matter.)
 Unionist MPs attempted to reconvene the Assembly on 21 October to pass legislation to defeat the measures, but no business could be conducted due to a boycott by Sinn Féin.
 The Act additionally formed part of the 2019 prorogation controversy by requiring the Secretary of State to make regular reports to Parliament, thus preventing prorogation.